aungkhantmaw64/aungkhantmaw64.github.io/content/posts/zpe03.md

 EXTRAVERSION =
 ```

+Great!

-Now we have confirmed that my esp32 module really has 16 MB of Flash and 8 MB of SPI RAM.
+We have verified that my ESP32 module does indeed have 16 MB of Flash and 8 MB of SPI RAM.

+> Although the above output does not specify the types of SPI peripherals, the flash interfaces with Quad SPI, while the PSRAM interfaces Octal SPI, according to the [datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-s3-wroom-1_wroom-1u_datasheet_en.pdf).

+Now, let's move to a Zephyr project and see how we can utilize this extra RAM and flash sizes to our advantage.
+The PSRAM will not work out of the box, as Zephyr does not have the capability to automatically detect it.
+We have to specify the memory configuration using the device-tree and Kconfig.

+## References

+- UIs on Embedded System - <https://blog.st.com/uis-on-embedded-systems/>
+- ESP32S3-WROOM datasheet - <https://www.espressif.com/sites/default/files/documentation/esp32-s3-wroom-1_wroom-1u_datasheet_en.pdf>